How To Find The Surface Area Of A Right Prism

 Scientific Explanation: The Mathematics Behind the Formula

 The formula for the surface area of a right prism is derived from the fundamental principles of area calculation.
 We add the areas of individual faces because the total surface area is simply the sum of the areas of all its constituent surfaces.
-The lateral surface area is calculated as the perimeter multiplied by the height because we can conceptually "unfold" the lateral faces to form a rectangle whose length is the perimeter and whose width is the height.
+That's why the lateral surface area is calculated as the perimeter multiplied by the height because we can conceptually "unfold" the lateral faces to form a rectangle whose length is the perimeter and whose width is the height.
 This clearly demonstrates that the area calculation is merely an application of basic geometric principles.
 Understanding this underlying mathematical rationale solidifies the understanding of the process and avoids simply memorizing a formula.

 Frequently Asked Questions (FAQs)